42 mins read

 The Constitutional and Political Implications of Mass Defections to the APC in Nigeria

 Abstract The recent surge in defections of high-profile political figures to the All Progressives Congress (APC), Nigeria’s ruling party, raises critical constitutional, legal, and democratic concerns.
-This article examines the legal framework governing defections in Nigeria, the loopholes exploited by defectors, and the broader consequences on political accountability, party democracy, and the rule of law.
-While party-switching is not new in Nigeria, the scale and frequency of recent movements warrant a more robust legal and […]
+This article examines the legal framework governing defections in Nigeria, the loopholes exploited by defectors, and the broader consequences on political accountability, party democracy, and the rule of law. […]